 46. Browse the shelves at London's oldest bookshop - Visit Hatchards on Piccadilly, which has been in situ since the Georgian era and has been a long-time supplier to the Royal households of Britain and Europe.

-47. Stock up on chocolate from the Queen's chocolatier - Indulge your sweet tooth with a treat at Prestat.
+47. Stock up on chocolate from a Royal chocolatier – Indulge your sweet tooth with a treat at Prestat, which was given a Royal Warrant by both Queen Elizabeth II and her mother Queen Elizabeth, The Queen Mother.
 Its delectable morsels come packaged as prettily as they are morish.

-48. Stop off at Hotel Chocolat - There’s always room for more chocolate.
-Her Majesty has been described as a “chocoholic” in the past, so it would only be fitting to follow her example and explore what Hotel Chocolat has to offer.
+48. Stop off at Hotel Chocolat – There’s always room for more chocolate.
+While King Charles III reportedly doesn’t like chocolate, Queen Elizabeth II was often described as a “chocoholic”, so it would only be fitting to follow her example and explore what Hotel Chocolat has to offer.
 Our pick?
 The Salted Caramel Selectors.

-49. Practice self-care with Molton Brown - Made in England since 1971, Molton Brown has a Royal Warrant.
-Shop here to mark the Jubilee in fitting — and fragrant — style.
+49. Practice self-care with Molton Brown – Made in England since 1971, Molton Brown has a Royal Warrant.
+Shop here to mark the coronation in fitting — and fragrant — style.

-50. Make a statement with Liberty - Explore the new collection of Jubilee scarves at Liberty, a perfect nod to Her Majesty’s much-loved headscarves.
+50. Make a statement with Liberty – Explore the collection of pocket squares at Liberty, a perfect nod to His Majesty’s flawless style.

-Whether you’re a gin-lover like the Queen, or a self-confessed oenophile, raise a glass to celebrate this historic milestone at one of London’s best bars:
+Whether you’re a whisky-lover like the King, or a self-confessed oenophile, raise a glass to celebrate this historic event at one of London’s best bars:

-55. Artesian at The Langham - Voted The World’s Best Bar, expect drinks with a difference at Artesian.
+56. Artesian at The Langham – Regularly voted among The World’s Best Bars, expect drinks with a difference at Artesian.
 Here, cocktails become a sensory experience and come served hot, cold, fizzy and smooth.

-56. Bar Américain - Immerse yourself in the glitz and glamour of prohibition America with sublime cocktails at Art Deco Bar Américain.
+57. Bar Américain – Immerse yourself in the glitz and glamour of prohibition America with sublime cocktails at Art Deco Bar Américain

 Where to stay for a weekend in London